-Standard Rationale and elaboration R75 Use of 'Data and analysis' headings Mandatory Ensure appropriate use of the hierarchy of Comparisons / Outcomes / Subgroups / Study data in the 'Data and analysis' section.
+Lifects of lifter veritions Standard Rationale and elaboration R75 Use of 'Data and analysis' headings Mandatory Mandatory Mandatory Ensure appropriate use of the hierarchy of Comparisons / Outcomes / Subgroups / Study data in the 'Data and analysis' section.
 Appropriate use of the hierarchy ensures consistency of structure across reviews.
 It is confusing for the user if outcomes are listed against the heading 'Comparison' and interventions listed against the heading 'Outcome or subgroup'.
-R76 Presenting data Highly desirable Ensure that simple summary data for each intervention group, as well as estimates of effect size (comparing the intervention Simple summaries such as numbers of events, means and standard deviations should be presented for each treatment group when available.
-This is achieved primarily by using the 'Data and analyses' section of the review, for dichotomous outcome of interest to the review.
+R76 Presenting data Highly desirable Ensure that simple summary data for each intervention group, as well as estimates of effect size (comparing the intervention groups), are available for each study for each outcome of interest to the review.
 These appear by default when dichotomous or continuous outcome data are analysed within RevMan.

-groups), are available for each study for each and continuous outcomes.
+Simple summaries such as numbers of events, means and standard deviations should be presented for each treatment group when available.
+This is achieved primarily by using the 'Data and analyses' section of the review, for dichotomous and continuous outcomes.
 For other outcomes, these should typically be presented in tables of 'Other data'.
 When data for each separate intervention group are available for outcomes analysed as 'Generic inverse variance' data, these might be presented in Additional tables.
-[PRISMA item 20]
+[PRISMA item 20] R77 Number of studies and participants Mandatory State how many studies and how many It is unlikely that the same number of studies will contribute data to every